kaazing/gateway/doc/admin-reference/p_configure_gateway_opts.md

     1. Navigate to the `KAAZING_HOME/bin` directory where you installed the Gateway.
     2. Run the `gateway.start` script: `./gateway.start`

     When you successfully start the Gateway, messages display in your shell or command prompt indicating the services that are hosted by the Gateway.
 The startup message may differ depending on your Gateway configuration.
-If the server does not start successfully, contact your administrator or see [Troubleshoot the Gateway](../troubleshooting/o_troubleshoot.md)for help finding the problem.
+If the server does not start successfully, contact your administrator or see [Troubleshoot the Gateway](../troubleshooting/o_troubleshoot.md) for help finding the problem.

 Next Step
 -------------------------